emikojima/i-have-that-v2/README.md

 ## Contributer's Guide:
 File an issue with a pull request through github.

+## Code of Conduct
+Everyone interacting in the IHaveThat project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct).

 ## License:
  This project is licensed under the MIT License - see the LICENSE.md file for details